 A new on-line application process has been set up for the students nominated by the International Office of their university / school.

 Upon receipt of their nominations, the students will receive all necessary information for their application.

 The students will have to fill in an on-line application form and to upload directly the following documents:

 - Cover letter

-After the reviewing of their applications, the students should receive by mail their acceptance letter at the beginning of July or December, depending on the chosen semesters.
+After the reviewing of their applications, the students should receive their acceptance letter, by Email, at the beginning of July or December (depending on the chosen exchange semesters/full year).

 1st semester : mid of September - mid of January